sebelga/gstore-api/README.md

 Then all the POST, PUT, PATCH and DELETE routes will automatically be routed through your Auth middelware.

-## Create an Entity API
+## Create a REST API for an Entity

+### Basic
-To its simplest form, to create an API for a Model you just need to create a new instance of the gstoreApi with the Model.
+To its simplest form, to create an API for a Model you just need to create a new instance of the gstoreApi and pass the Model.

 ```
 var gstoreApi = require('gstore-api');